top of page

 Article 16: Presidency – Minutes

-1. The General Assembly is chaired by the President or his alternate, and in their absence by a member appointed by mutual agreement by the Board of Directors from among its members.
+1. The General Assembly is chaired by the President, and in his or her absence by a member appointed by mutual agreement by the Board of Directors from among its members.
 If no member of the Board of Directors is present, the General Assembly will itself provide for its chairmanship.
 Until this appointment, the presidency of the assembly is entrusted to the doyen of the persons present at the General Assembly.

 2. The Secretary or another person designated for this purpose by the President shall record the deliberations of each General Assembly in a report.
 The minutes shall be adopted during the course of the General Assembly or at the next meeting and signed as witness by the President and the Secretary of the said meeting.